Kappyh/Kappyh/README.md

 ### A little about me:

-🔭 I’m currently working on *Salú* startup as a Specialist Software Developer.
+🔭 I’m currently working on *Porto Seguro* as a Fullstack Software Developer.

 📖 MBA in FullStack Development, IGTI.